kr0niker/ml/mlassignment.md

 ## Detection Prevalence    0.274    0.179    0.191    0.176    0.179
 ## Balanced Accuracy       0.903    0.829    0.855    0.885    0.927
 ```
-The model have overall accuracy of 80% and a good P-value.
+The model has overall accuracy of 80% and a good P-value.
 I am sure it can be improved, but now I do not have much time, unfortunately.

 Appendix
 ===============================